oktopriima/dimy/readme.md

   sql-migrate up --env=dev

-  # or you can import the database gank.sql directly into your local database
+  # or you can import the database dimy.sql directly into your local database

 ```

 Install dependencies